openmls/openmls/book/src/user_manual/migration.md

 The following requirements must be satisfied when migrating:

-- **Quiescence.** The migration must run while the MLS state is at rest: no message is mid-processing, and nothing else — no other thread or process — touches the store until the migration completes.
+- **Quiescence.** The migration must run while the local MLS state is at rest: no message is mid-processing, and nothing else — no other thread or process — touches the store being migrated until the migration completes.
 Group state that is legitimately pending at rest is fine: queued (uncommitted) proposals and a pending, not yet merged commit are both migrated and preserved.
 - **Atomicity.** Perform the migration (together with any cleanup of the old data, see below) within a single storage transaction, so that an interruption cannot leave a group partially migrated.
-The transaction comes from the *backing store* (e.g. SQLite) — the OpenMLS storage traits have no transaction API.
-Alternatives: per-group transactions with a per-group “migrated” marker (allowing an interrupted migration to resume), or — recommended — migrating into a **fresh store**, verifying, then atomically swapping it in and discarding the old one.
+Any such transaction has to come from the *backing store* (e.g. SQLite) — the OpenMLS storage traits have no transaction API — so it is only available if your backing store supports one.
+  When it does not — and recommended in general — migrate into a **fresh store**, verify, then atomically swap it in and discard the old one.
 - **Interruption tolerance.** Import is a *replace*, not an append, so it is
   idempotent: re-running the migration after a crash is safe as long as the old data is still intact.